Restoring Ancient French Castles

-If you want a change of scenery, Laudun, a neighbouring village, was the site of the biggest dig in the Languedoc region.
-The extensive remains of a roman camp, Camp de César, have been uncovered and preserved.
+If you want a change of scenery, Laudun, a neighboring village, was the site of the biggest dig in the Languedoc region.
+The extensive remains of a Roman camp, Camp de César, have been uncovered and preserved.
 Laudun also boasts some fine Romanesque chapels and the Manoir de Figon vineyards.
-The town can be reached by foot, if you’re up for a few hours of walking.
+The town can be reached by foot if you’re up for a few hours of walking.

-Two week sessions in summer: US $710 (Includes room, board and activities.
+Two-week sessions in summer: 300 euros per week, (Includes room, board and activities.
 You pay your own airfare) La Sabranenque also offers one summer session in Italy.